Each part of a Deep Security deployment has its own system requirements.

 For more information about VMware product interoperability, see VMware Interoperability Matrices.

-Only use vSS with NSX for vShield Endpoint, NSX Standard, and NSX Data Center Standard licenses.
+Use vSS with NSX for vShield Endpoint, NSX Standard, and NSX Data Center Standard licenses.
 (These license types only support vSS.)
 Use vDS with all other NSX license types.

 Supported Deep Security features vary by platform.
 See Supported features by platform.